 Read more

-...in corporate law and litigation.
-Tutor on Varsity for over a year and have helped over 20 students from US and Canada.
+...working for a Multi-National Company, specializing in corporate law and litigation.
+Tutor on Varsity for over a year and have helped over 60 students from US and Canada.
 I've imparted practical legal insights and conducted training on various legal subjects.
 Award-winning for excellence in diverse projects, I hold a Masters in Canadian Common Law (LLM) from York University and a Bachelors in Law (LLB) from University of London.
-Eager to leverage this wealth of experience and dynamic teaching approach to inspire...
+Eager to leverage this wealth of experience...

 Read more

-...practise.
-I know the Canadian laws, legislations and other applicable statues, and have knowledge in the Canadian legal system, especially when it comes to how courts operate when it comes to enforcement of security and police incidents.
+...laws, legislations and other applicable statues, and have knowledge in the Canadian legal system, especially when it comes to how courts operate when it comes to enforcement of security and police incidents.
 I have advanced and highly extensive knowledge of the Criminal Code.
 If you need help with Canadian law, anything regarding security or police laws or powers, I'm the best tutor you'll find!
-I have references from clients I...
+I have references from clients I have worked for and I...

 Read more